ivgeng/English-thesaurus/README.md

 # English-thesaurus
-English thesaurus using json and difflib modules
+English thesaurus using json and difflib